 If you’re thinking about taking the next step, let’s chat.

 Your Words.
 Your Voice.
 Your Way.

-Handing your work over to a contractor can be a nerve-wracking experience.
+Handing your manuscript over to an editor can be a nerve-wracking experience.

 I get that — and I can help.